Keyframer: Empowering Animation Design using Large Language Models

 \textbf{Challenge: Translating design to engineering implementation}.
 Transitioning from design to engineering implementation (commonly referred to as ``handoff'') is time-consuming and can ultimately take away from other stages of the animation design process.
-Translation happens both because design is a collaborative process between designers and engineers, and because of differences in performance of animations across tools (e.g., production designs may appear differently than design mockups due to latency or rendering discrepancies): ``In animation software, I can do anything, but real product might have limitations'' (FP3).
-Handoff often manifests in the creation of design specs or the development of custom tooling for translating animation properties in software like After Effects into production code (Swift, JavaScript, etc).
+Translation happens both because design is a collaborative process between designers and engineers, and because of differences in performance of animations across tools (e.g., production designs may appear differently than design mockups due to latency or rendering discrepancies).
 Translation work, especially when it can involve several rounds of feedback and adjustment between prototyping and production, takes time away from design iteration: ``If I do one animation and try it and then it takes me 3 hours till I get to see it on the product, I don't get many cycles [of iteration] and then the animation quality drops significantly'' (FP3).
-For these reasons, there was a general preference to get as close as possible to the final format the animation will ultimately appear in, which for the creators we interviewed, was either implemented in code on a webpage or in a mobile application.